 Lacrosse and Other Camp Games

-We have all kinds of game which we enjoy.
+We have all kinds of games which we enjoy.
 Besides the moccasin game, we liked to play lacrosse.(1) In canoe days Indians from different reservations came long distances to play a game like lacrosse.
 They used to land by the lake shore and play there.
 That's the only fun they had -- outside of moccasin games.
-We had moccasin games and lacrosse.
+In the old days we had moccasin games and lacrosse.
 They were quite the games.